Free shipping for purchases over 10,000 yen

 Venue: IACK

-Capacity: about 10 people *reservation required If you would like to participate, please apply using the form below.
+Capacity: Approximately 10 people *Reservation required.
+If you would like to participate, please apply using the form below.

 https://forms.gle/3DqmLjSRYhd6Kksn6